saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="s6.1.10"></a> Recommendation 6.1.10 no trivial getters and setters are allowed in the code.
 In Java, trivial getters - are the getters that are just returning the field value.
 Trivial setters - are merely setting the field with a value without any transformation.
-However, in Kotlin, trivial getters/setters are generated by the default.
+However, in Kotlin, trivial getters/setters are generated by default.
 There is no need to use it explicitly for all types of data structures in Kotlin.

 **Invalid example**:
 ```kotlin